PedroGaya/hellblazers/quickstart-sections/spreads/player/06-resistance-pools.md

 - Taking a **condition**;
 - Getting **trauma**;

 Taking two or more fallout leaves you **dropped** - out of the scene.
 You can take the same fallout more than once.
+Whenever you take any fallout, **earn fate**.

 ## Conditions